s-noroozi-cs/s-noroozi-cs/README.md

 - 👋 Hi, I’m @s-noroozi-cs
 - 👀 I’m interested in Backend Software Engineering,
-- 🌱 I’m currently learning TDD and BDD
+- 🌱 I’m currently learning TDD, BDD and Actor Model
-- 💞️ I’m looking to collaborate on Distributed Systems
+- 💞️ I’m looking to collaborate on Distributed Systems (storage and processing)
 - 📫 How to reach me : http://s-noroozi-cs.github.io/

 <!---